AGilai/ArchCP/system_documentation.md

 * **Offline Queue Processing:** `[client_2] Waiting for queued messages...` followed by a burst of updates.

 ![Agent Logs Bootstrap](./screenshots/Bootstrap.png)
+Figure 4: Agent `client_5` performing initial onboarding.
+It detects no local state, requests its configuration, caches it to disk, and subscribes to its assigned policy topics.

 ![Agent Logs Reconnect](./screenshots/ReconnectingClient.png)
-*Figure 4: Agent `client_2` startup sequence showing local state loading, skipping bootstrap, and receiving real-time updates (versions reaching v990).*
+*Figure 5: Agent `client_2` startup sequence showing local state loading, skipping bootstrap, and receiving real-time updates (versions reaching v990).*

 **Scenario 2: Real-Time Enforcement**
 Once connected, the agent receives a stream of updates pushed by the Provisioning Service.
 This demonstrates the system's ability to propagate changes instantly.